-The story, and it is a good one, is that on November 5, 1975, Travis Walton and his fellow crew members were clearing brush and dead trees in an area of the Apache-Stigreaves National Forest, not far from the town of Heber, Arizona.
-They had worked late into the evening and were driving out of the area in a crew-cab pickup truck when they noticed a glowing light filtering through the trees.
+As the story goes, on November 5, 1975, Travis Walton and his fellow crew members were clearing brush and dead trees in an area of the Apache-Sitgreaves National Forest, not far from the town of Heber-Overguard, Arizona.
+They worked late into the evening and were driving out of the area in a crew-cab pickup truck when they noticed a glowing light filtering through the trees.
 They approached an area where they were able to observe the source of the light and saw an object hovering in a clearing.

 The driver, crew mate Ken Peterson, started to pull away but Travis had allegedly exited the vehicle and walked toward the light as the others watched.
 They described an object about fifteen to twenty feet in diameter and ten feet high, hovering about fifteen feet off of the ground.